 Night Whispers was an Award Winning Finalist in the Horror category of the International Book Awards.
 Set in the Boston neighborhood of Dorchester, Night Whispers is the story of Nick Powers, who loses consciousness after crashing in a stolen car and comes to hearing whispering voices in his mind.
 When he sees a homeless man arguing with himself, Nick realizes that the whispers in his head are the other side of the argument.

-Matt has also produced and directed The Santa Barbara Writers Conference Scrapbook Documentary in collaboration with Lisa Angle and co-wrote The Santa Barbara Writers Conference Scrapbook in collaboration with Y. Armando Nieto, and conference founder Mary Conrad.
+Matt has also produced and directed The Santa Barbara Writers Conference Scrapbook documentary film and co-wrote the book of the same title in collaboration with Y. Armando Nieto, and conference founder Mary Conrad.

-Matt’s work has appeared in Oui, New Dimensions, The Iconoclast, Starbright, Infinity, Passport, The Short Story Digest, Redcat, The San Diego Writer’s Monthly, Connotations, Phantasm, Essentially You, The Haven Journal, The Montecito Journal, and many others.
+His work has appeared in Oui, New Dimensions, The Iconoclast, Starbright, Infinity, Passport, The Short Story Digest, Redcat, The San Diego Writer’s Monthly, Connotations, Phantasm, Essentially You, The Haven Journal, The Montecito Journal, and many others.
 His fiction has been featured in The San Diego Union Tribune which he has also reviewed books for, and his work has been heard on KPBS-FM in San Diego, KUCI FM in Irvine, television Channel Three in Santa Barbara, and The Susan Cameron Block Show in Vancouver.
 He has been a guest on the following nationally syndicated talk shows; Paul Rodriguez, In The Light with Michelle Whitedove, Susun Weed, Medicine Woman, Inner Journey with Greg Friedman, and Environmental Directions Radio series.
 Matt has appeared on the following television shows; Bridging Heaven and Earth, Elyssa’s Raw and Wild Food Show, Things That Matter, Literary Gumbo, Indie Authors TV, and ECONEWS.
-He has also been a frequent guest on numerous podcasts, among them, The Psychedelic Salon, Black Light in the Attic, Third Eye Drops, C-Realm, and others.
+He has also been a frequent guest on numerous podcasts.

 Matt received the Man of the Year Award from San Diego Writer’s Monthly Magazine and has taught a fiction workshop at the Southern California Writers’ Conference in San Diego, Palm Springs, and Los Angeles, and at the Santa Barbara Writers’ Conference for twenty five years.
-He has lectured at the Greater Los Angeles Writer’s Conference, the Getting It Write conference in Oregon, the Saddleback Writers’ Conference, the Rio Grande Writers’ Seminar, the National Council of Teachers of English, The San Diego Writer’s and Editor’s Guild, The San Diego Book Publicists, The Pacific Institute for Professional Writing, 805 Writers Conference, and he has been a panelist at the World Fantasy Convention, Con-Dor, and Coppercon.
+He has lectured at the Greater Los Angeles Writer’s Conference, the Getting It Write conference in Oregon, the Saddleback Writers’ Conference, the Rio Grande Writers’ Seminar, the National Council of Teachers of English, The San Diego Writer’s and Editor’s Guild, The San Diego Book Publicists, The Pacific Institute for Professional Writing, The 805 Writers Conference, and he has been a panelist at the World Fantasy Convention, Con-Dor, and Coppercon.
 He is presently Editor in Chief of Mystic Ink Publishing.
+He was also a featured lecturer and performer at the Mysteries of the Amazon exhibit at the Appleton Museum in Ocala Florida.

-He has been teaching at the Santa Barbara Writers Conference, the Southern California Writers Conference, and many other venues for the past twenty five years and frequently visits the mountains, deserts, and jungles of North, Central, and South America pursuing his studies of shamanism.
+He has been teaching at the Santa Barbara Writers Conference, the Southern California Writers Conference, and many other venues for the past thirty years and frequently visits the mountains, deserts, and jungles of North, Central, and South America pursuing his studies of shamanism.